tensorleap/tensorleap/examples/cityscapes/README.md

 ### Sample Loss Analysis

 Within this section, we delve into the examination of features that impact the model's predictions.
-Tensorleap automatically generates a heatmap that quantifies the effect different features has on the loss.
+Tensorleap automatically generates a heatmap that quantifies the effect different features has on loss/ specific prediction.
 In the image depicted below, the heat map displays warmer areas, indicating regions in the image where features are more prominent, and thereby increasing the likelihood that the object in those areas is a building.